ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-03-06-jupyter-notebooks-in-2020.md

 > Here, I'll talk about the data science landscape, and the forces that pushes
 > our tools to evolve.

-*Ah, Jupyter Notebooks.* Love it or hate it, they're here to stay.
-The last time I wrote about them was two years ago (it's about [running a notebook from a remote server](https://ljvmiranda921.github.io/notebook/2018/01/31/running-a-jupyter-notebook/)),
+<span class="firstcharacter">A</span>h, Jupyter Notebooks.
+Love it or hate it, they're here to stay.
+The last
+time I wrote about them was two years ago (it's about [running a notebook from a remote server](https://ljvmiranda921.github.io/notebook/2018/01/31/running-a-jupyter-notebook/)),